 Writing in Plain Language

-Determining the characteristics of plain language
+Key characteristics of plain language

-Energizing your sentences with strong verbs
+Energizing sentences with active voice verbs and dynamic verbs

 Avoiding noun strings

 Editing long, run-on sentences to increase clarity and understanding with shorter, crisper sentences